stefan22/nodejs-basics/mongoCRUD/three.md

 > to examine your queries, you can use `explain(executionStats)`

-- how-to: first run your queries on the shell
+- how-to: first run your queries on the shell  &nbsp; :pill:

 ```
 	db.caltrdb.find({"tourPackage":"Chinatown"}).explain("executionStats")